Chapter 5: Skills System

 system_prompt += "\n\nRESEARCH MODE: Do not rely on snippets.
 Use web_fetch to read full content."

-This way, Skill's static configuration combined with runtime context becomes the final System Prompt sent to the LLM.
+This way, Preset's static configuration combined with runtime context becomes the final System Prompt sent to the LLM.

 5.7 Vendor Adapter Pattern

-For Skills that need deep integration with external systems, Shannon uses a clever design:
+For Presets that need deep integration with external systems, Shannon uses a clever design:

 roles/